bfollek/aoc23clj/README.md

 # aoc23

 Advent of Code 2023 in clojure.
+I usually last a week or so.

 ## Running Tests